 How close your forecast comes to reality is of course very important.
 But comparing a forecast only to actual results is an unfair contrast.
 Reality is always more accurate.
 Which brings us to the third rub, you should compare a forecast to your next best alternative.
 For short-term forecasts at the end of your month or quarter, your sales team pretty much knows what is going to close—without the benefit of any predictive analytics.
 So, when you look at the accuracy of a forecast you have to ask, “compared to what, and how much better is it?”

 If you have a reasonable estimate of what you can expect, then you have a good start on understanding your gaps to plan.
 But a forecast can also give insights to how much activity you need to fill your gaps.
 But to do this requires a forecast that takes into account sales stages and win-rate as a function of time.

 Ok, so let’s say you are looking at the forecast made at the beginning of your quarter for new business opportunities that close in the quarter.
 If you have a good handle on what to expect, that’s pretty helpful.
-It can help you set and manage expectations.
+At the very least, it can help you set and manage expectations.